Source code for minos.modules.income

 from seaborn import histplot

-[docs]class Income(Base): # Special methods used by vivarium. @property def name(self): return 'income' def __repr__(self): return "Income()"
+[docs] class Income(Base): # Special methods used by vivarium. @property def name(self): return 'income' def __repr__(self): return "Income()"

 [docs] def setup(self, builder): """ Initialise the module during simulation.setup().
 Notes ----- - Load in data from pre_setup - Register any value producers/modifiers for income - Add required columns to population data frame - Update other required items such as randomness stream.
 Parameters ---------- builder : vivarium.engine.Builder Vivarium's control object.
-Stores all simulation metadata and allows modules to use it. """ # Load in inputs from pre-setup. # self.transition_model = builder.data.load("income_transition") # Build vivarium objects for calculating transition probabilities. # Typically this is registering rate/lookup tables.
-See vivarium docs/other modules for examples. # self.transition_coefficients = builder. # Assign randomness streams if necessary. self.random = builder.randomness.get_stream(self.generate_random_crn_key()) # Determine which subset of the main population is used in this module. # columns_created is the columns created by this module. # view_columns is the columns from the main population used in this module. # In this case, view_columns are taken straight from the transition model view_columns = ['pidp', 'age', 'sex', 'ethnicity', 'region', 'hh_income', 'job_sec', 'labour_state', 'education_state', 'SF_12', 'housing_quality', 'job_sector'] #view_columns += self.transition_model.rx2('model').names self.population_view = builder.population.get_view(columns=view_columns) # Population initialiser.
+Stores all simulation metadata and allows modules to use it. """ # Load in inputs from pre-setup. # self.transition_model = builder.data.load("income_transition") self.rpy2Modules = builder.data.load("rpy2_modules") # Build vivarium objects for calculating transition probabilities. # Typically this is registering rate/lookup tables.
+See vivarium docs/other modules for examples. # self.transition_coefficients = builder. # Assign randomness streams if necessary. self.random = builder.randomness.get_stream(self.generate_random_crn_key()) # Determine which subset of the main population is used in this module. # columns_created is the columns created by this module. # view_columns is the columns from the main population used in this module. # In this case, view_columns are taken straight from the transition model view_columns = ['pidp', 'age', 'sex', 'ethnicity', 'region', 'hh_income', 'job_sec', 'S7_labour_state', 'education_state', 'SF_12', 'housing_quality', 'job_sector'] # view_columns += self.transition_model.rx2('model').names self.population_view = builder.population.get_view(columns=view_columns) # Population initialiser.
 When new individuals are added to the microsimulation a constructer is called for each # module.
 Declare what constructer is used. usually on_initialize_simulants method is called.
-Inidividuals are # created at the start of a model "setup" or after some deterministic (add cohorts) or random (births) event. builder.population.initializes_simulants(self.on_initialize_simulants) # Declare events in the module.
+Inidividuals are # created at the start of a model "setup" or after some deterministic (add cohorts) or random (births) event. # builder.population.initializes_simulants(self.on_initialize_simulants) # Declare events in the module.
 At what times do individuals transition states from this module.
-E.g. when does # individual graduate in an education module. builder.event.register_listener("time_step", self.on_time_step, priority=2)
+E.g. when does # individual graduate in an education module. # builder.event.register_listener("time_step", self.on_time_step, priority=self.priority) super().setup(builder)

 [docs] def on_time_step(self, event): """ Predicts the hh_income for the next timestep.
-Parameters ---------- event : vivarium.population.PopulationEvent The event time_step that called this function. """ # Get living people to update their income pop = self.population_view.get(event.index, query="alive =='alive'") self.year = event.time.year ## Predict next income value newWaveIncome = self.calculate_income(pop) newWaveIncome = pd.DataFrame(newWaveIncome, columns=["hh_income"]) # Set index type to int (instead of object as previous) newWaveIncome.index = newWaveIncome.index.astype(int) # Draw individuals next states randomly from this distribution. # Update population with new income self.population_view.update(newWaveIncome['hh_income'])
+Parameters ---------- event : vivarium.population.PopulationEvent The event time_step that called this function. """ logging.info("INCOME") # Get living people to update their income pop = self.population_view.get(event.index, query="alive =='alive'") self.year = event.time.year ## Predict next income value newWaveIncome = self.calculate_income(pop) newWaveIncome = pd.DataFrame(newWaveIncome, columns=['hh_income']) # newWaveIncome = newWaveIncome.rename(columns={"new_dependent": "hh_income", # "predicted": "hh_income_diff"}) # newWaveIncome = newWaveIncome.to_frame(name='hh_income') # Set index back to population of interest. newWaveIncome.index = pop.index # Draw individuals next states randomly from this distribution. # Update population with new income self.population_view.update(newWaveIncome['hh_income'])

 [docs] def calculate_income(self, pop): """Calculate income transition distribution based on provided people/indices Parameters ---------- pop: PopulationView Population from MINOS to calculate next income for.
-Returns ------- nextWaveIncome: pd.Series Vector of new household incomes from OLS prediction. """ # load transition model based on year. year = min(self.year, 2018) transition_model = r_utils.load_transitions(f"hh_income/ols/hh_income_{year}_{year + 1}") # The calculation relies on the R predict method and the model that has already been specified nextWaveIncome = r_utils.predict_next_timestep_ols(transition_model, pop, dependent='hh_income') return nextWaveIncome
+Returns ------- nextWaveIncome: pd.Series Vector of new household incomes from OLS prediction. """ # load transition model based on year. year = min(self.year, 2019) transition_model = r_utils.load_transitions(f"hh_income/ols/hh_income_{year}_{year + 1}", self.rpy2Modules, path=self.transition_dir) nextWaveIncome = r_utils.predict_next_timestep_ols(transition_model, self.rpy2Modules, pop, dependent='hh_income') return nextWaveIncome

 [docs] def plot(self, pop, config): file_name = config.output_plots_dir + f"income_hist_{self.year}.pdf" f = plt.figure() histplot(pop, x="hh_income", stat='density') plt.savefig(file_name) plt.close()